We Tested More Than 40 Vacuums to Find the Best for Air Quality, Mobility Issues, and Pet Hair

 How We Tested the Best Vacuums for a Healthy Home

-Our team of testers tried 49 different vacuums, including upright, canister, bagged, bagless, corded, cordless, handheld, robot, and combination mop-vacuum options.
+Our team tested dozens of vacuums, including upright, canister, bagged, bagless, corded, cordless, handheld, robot, and combination mop-vacuum options.
 To thoroughly review each model, every vacuum was tested at least twice on each type of flooring it was designed for.

 The vacuums were judged on their ease of assembly and setup, how well each one cleaned, how many passes it took for each to completely clean up a mess, and how long it took for a vacuum to fully clean a room.